emarekica/js/async/ASYNC.md

 <br>

     Making request to Facebook.
-    We can only talk Google.
+    We can only talk to Google.

 <br><br>